hmrc/customs-inventory-linking-imports/README.md

 # Switching service endpoints

-Dynamic switching of service endpoints has been implemented for wco declaration connector.
+Dynamic switching of service endpoints has been implemented for inventory linking imports connector.
 To configure dynamic switching of the endpoint there must be a corresponding section in the application config file (see example below).
 This should contain the endpoint config details.